 The King wanted to find a route to the Pacific Ocean.
 Both Jamestown-Verrazano Bridge and Verrazano-Narrows Bridge are named after him.

-Da Pian del Carpine is the European that managed to travel east of what is now Baghdad and return to tell about it.
+Da Pian del Carpine is the European who managed to travel east of what is now Baghdad and return to tell about it.

 Giovanni Caboto is one of the most famous Italian explorers.
 He was both an explorer and navigator.